hyundai-robotics/doc-hrscript/10-etc/1-proc/1-gather.md

 ### Description

 Specifies the start and end of gathering with `gather`.

+You must configure what data to collect and in what format in advance on the [Data gathering](https://hrbook-hrc.web.app/#/view/doc-hi6-operation/en-tp630/11-etc/3-data-gather?cont_model=${cont_model}) screen.

 The gathering result file is saved as follows;
 - Storage path: MAIN/project
 - File name: 0001.GDT to 0030.GDT